hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

 You can find the other parameters in [vars.tf](vars.tf).

-Check out the [vault-cluster example](/examples/vault-cluster example) for working sample code.
+Check out the [vault-cluster-public](/examples/vault-cluster-public) and [vault-cluster-private](/examples/vault-cluster-private) examples for working sample code.